FOREX-Dollar recoils as Fed douses hawkish bets

 The Aussie dollar's 2.2% leap was its largest since late 2011 and followed a surprisingly hawkish turn from the Reserve Bank of Australia, which began its cycle of interest rate rises with a larger-than-expected 25 bp hike on Tuesday.
 AUD/

 The dollar's losses gave support to cryptocurrencies, too.
-Bitcoin BTC=BTSP had its best day in more than five weeks, rising 5% to sit just below $40,000.
+Bitcoin BTC=BTSP had its best day in more than five weeks on Wednesday, rising 5% to sit just below $40,000.

-Trade was thinned in the Asia session by a public holiday in Japan.

 World FX rateshttps://tmsnrt.rs/2RBWI5E